avakapal/Bat/README.md

-This is a hello world service.
+This is a hello world service.hii